 Proof of purchase

-Proof you have purchased insurance must be submitted to the UC International Relationships office prior to your departure.
-Scholarships and awards will not be paid to you until you have submitted proof that you have purchased insurance.
+Proof you have purchased insurance must be submitted to the International Mobility team prior to your departure.
+Scholarships and awards (if applicable) will not be paid to you until you have submitted proof that you have purchased insurance.

 All International students going on exchange must take out Studentsafe-Offshore for the duration of their exchange and must provide proof of this when enrolling at UC for the period of the exchange.
 You can get quotes and purchase Studentsafe-Offshore online.